Bobby, It's Cold Outside

 "Bobby, It's Cold Outside" is the 10th episode of the thirty-first season of the American animated television series The Simpsons, and the 672nd episode overall.
-Being the final episode to air in the 2010s, it aired in the United States on Fox on December 15, 2019.
+It aired in the United States on Fox on December 15, 2019.
 The episode was written by Jeff Westbrook & John Frink and was directed by Steven Dean Moore.

+In this episode, Bart and Sideshow Bob team up to determine who is stealing packages from the town residents.
+Actor Scott Bakula and businessman Steve Ballmer appeared as themselves.
+The episode received mixed reviews.